2026 Kansas House of Representatives election: District 87

 The 87th district is represented by Republican Susan Estes, who is eligible to run for re-election but has not yet stated if she will do so.

 District 88

 The 88th district is represented by Republican Sandy Pickert, who is eligible to run for re-election but has not yet stated if she will do so.

 District 89

-The 89th district is represented by Democrat KC Ohaebosim, who is eligible to run for re-election but has not yet stated if he will do so.
+The 89th district is represented by Democrat KC Ohaebosim, who is retiring to run for lieutenant governor.

 District 90

 The 90th district is represented by Republican Steve Huebert, who is eligible to run for re-election but has not yet stated if he will do so.

 District 91

 The 91st district is represented by Republican Emil Bergquist, who is eligible to run for re-election but has not yet stated if she will do so.

 District 92

 The 92nd district is represented by Democrat John Carmichael, who is eligible to run for re-election but has not yet stated if he will do so.